-Theorem 1 A social choice function $F: \mathbf{A}^n \to 2^K$ is strategy-proof if and only if it is voting by committees with the following properties:
+Theorem 1.
+A social choice function $F: \mathbf{A}^n \to 2^K$ is strategy-proof if and only if it is voting by committees with the following properties:

-(1) $\mathcal{W}x$ and $\mathcal{W}y$ are equal for all x and y in the same active component of any section with two active components in $R_F$ 's minimal Cartesian decomposition,
+(1.1) W_x and W_y are equal for all x and y in the same active component of any section with two active components in R_F 's minimal Cartesian decomposition,

-(2) $\mathcal{W}x$ and $\mathcal{W}y$ are complementary for all x and y in different active components of the same section in $R_F$ 's minimal Cartesian decomposition, when there are only two active components in this section, and
+(1.2) W_x and W_y are mutually exclusive for all x and y in different active components of the same section in R_F 's minimal Cartesian decomposition, when there are only two active components in this section, and

-(3) $\mathcal{W}x$ is dictatorial and equal for all x's in the same section in $R_F$ 's minimal Cartesian decomposition, when this section has more than two active components.
+(1.3) W_x is dictatorial and equal for all x's in the same section in R_F 's minimal Cartesian decomposition, when this section has more than two active components.